How To Apply for Resentencing Under California's Modified Felony Murder Rule

 Contact a Criminal Lawyer at the Hedding Law Firm

-If on the other hand, you or a loved one is actually charged currently with murder and they’re using that felony murder theory to try to get you to say, even though you might not have been the shooter, you’re still responsible because a death occurred during a felony.
+Suppose, on the other hand, you or a loved one is currently charged with murder, and they're using that felony murder theory to try to get you to say, even though you might not have been the shooter.
+In that case, you're still responsible because the death occurred during a felony.

 Of course, that's when you're going to want to have a criminal defense attorney like me who's been doing this now for almost three decades.
 The law has changed for the better related to these types of cases.
 Pick up the phone.